-In case you don’t want to share housing with others, but prefer more private space, you have still many alternatives to choose from.
-Coworking spaces are a great way to get an office feeling while moving from one place to another and offline and online communities are an easy option to meet like-minded nomads.
+In case you don’t want to share housing with others but prefer more private space, you have still many alternatives to choose from.
+Coworking spaces are a great way to get an office feel while moving from one place to another and offline and online communities are an easy option to meet like-minded nomads.

 What do you think?
 Would you want to move into a co-living space for digital nomads for a while?
 Or have you lived in one already and want to share your experiences?